50 Spanish Films

 Bigas Luna’s first film, and also his most disturbing, Bilbao was a major film in Spain’s destape.
 In the late 70s following the death of Franco, censorship eased allowing films with violent and sexual content to circulate more freely, though nevertheless there were strong criticisms leveled against this film.
 It is narrated by Leo, a psychopath obsessed with a prostitute named Bilbao, and both of the Almodóvar films listed below could be said to reflect it in part.
 It is a redrawing of the Oedipal conflict (see Marsha Kinder’s analysis), but also reads as a fascinating geographic struggle over culture, as Leo lusts after a separate site of cultural resistance opposed to Castillan dominance.

 El corazón del bosque [The Heart of the Forest] (1979), dir.
-Manuel Gutiérrez Aragón.
+Manuel Gutiérrez Aragón. (submitted but not yet in database)

 This is a fascinating film in terms of its visual structure, that shifts from dark to light, in shots that waver between the woods and open spaces.
 It details the struggles of the maquis who resisted the Guardia Civil in Cantabria and Asturias following the Civil War, through the protagonist’s search for the group’s former leader.
 Gutiérrez Aragón presents sounds and visions that are often shrouded in mystery, reflecting the uncertainty of El Andarín, the object of Juan’s search, about whom everyone can provide details, but who scarcely appears on camera.
 “Made by an always questioning member of the Spanish Communist Party, El corazón del bosque drives far deeper.
 Its concern is not so much what has–or should–happen, as how people come to believe in what has happened or should happen, the creation of personal, popular, and political myths, and the need, however fictitious they may be, for their existence” (John Hopewell, “El corazón del bosque: Mist, Myth, and History,” in Evans, Spanish Cinema, p.
 165).